 - Tip: If space allows you to place a bulkier, heavier machine with a metal body, do so.
 Their durability, in the long run, is unparalleled, so while they might be inconvenient as portability isn’t their strong point, at least these are guaranteed long-term investments.

 The bed refers to the main sewing area under the presser foot and needle, and it is made up of an extension table and a free arm.
 When you have to take up small sewing projects, you can remove the table and use the arm.
 The table, on the other hand, serves better for bigger projects like curtains, for example.

 - Tip: Seeing how you plan on using it for upholstery stitching and sewing, the size of the sewing bed doesn’t necessarily have to be large.
 On the contrary, you might actually be more mobile with a smaller surface.

 The walking foot

 The point is that working with an industrial device has its benefits, especially if you have to handle heavy fabrics.
 To make your life easier take into consideration the above-mentioned aspects because they will be useful when searching for a flawless sewing machine.
-A clear example of a sewing machine that has amazing performance is the Janome HD3000.
-This heavy-duty device is perfect for all skill levels and allows even the beginner to complete ambitious projects, regardless of the fabric used.
+A clear example of a machine that has an amazing performance is the Janome HD3000.
+This heavy-duty device is perfect for all skill levels and allows even a beginner to complete ambitious projects, regardless of the fabric used.